Desmos: Applications

-A modified version of the calculator has been used in standardized tests, such as the State of Texas Assessments of Academic Readiness test, the Virginia Standards of Learning (SOL), the California Assessment of Student Performance and Progress (CAASPP) and the SAT.
-On the upcoming 2025 AP Exams, the calculator will be available in all exams where a calculator is required or optional, except AP Statistics and on exams taken in Kansas or New Jersey.
+A modified version of the calculator has been used in standardized tests, such as the State of Texas Assessments of Academic Readiness test, the Virginia Standards of Learning (SOL), the California Assessment of Student Performance and Progress (CAASPP), the SAT, and specific AP Exams.
 Activity modules for classrooms can be created through a teacher account, which allow instructors to view students' work and response in real-time.

 Its business model involves paid partnerships with publishers, assessment companies, and educational institutions.

 The calculator and graphing features can also be found on AssessPrep, an examination site used by many schools following the IB Curriculum.